Casselberry Family Lawyer, Practicing Family Law Only Since 2005

 His experience has also taught him that, since most clients are dealing with important personal issues, such as whether they will have enough income to live on after the divorce, how often they will be able to see their children or what part of the joint property they will be able to keep, they are anxious to know about the progress of their cases.
 This is why attorney Mejias has publicly committed on this website to answer all phone calls and emails made during business hours within twenty-four hours.

-If you need a family law attorney to represent you, please call Eduardo J. Mejias at (407) 260-6001 or email him at email@example.com to set up an appointment for a free initial thirty-minute consultation.
-There is an hourly charge for additional consultation time.
+If you need a family law attorney to represent you, please call Eduardo J. Mejias at (407) 260-6001 or email him at email@example.com to set up an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

 Lots of Ferns and No Taxes